 RTS (Real Time Strategy)

 RTS games are probably the most recognizable.
-RTS games feature a third-person, bird’s eye view of a map filled with resources, armies, and bases.
+These games feature a third-person, bird’s eye view of a map filled with resources, armies, and bases.
 Players in an RTS game compete against one another in real time for control of the map.
 To put this in context, imagine the board game risk but instead of turns, every player is always moving.

 For years, real-time strategy games were the bread and butter of the esports industry.
 StarCraft was one of the first games played in a competitive tournament, and it remains incredibly popular today.
 RTS games have declined in popularity overall though, mostly because they helped spawn another, bigger genre.